koknat/dif/README.md

        -function 'function_name'
-                          Compare same  Python def / Perl sub / TCL proc  function from two source files Internally, this leverages the -start -stop functionality The algorithm requires that the opening brace is on the same line as the function name This feature will also work for some C source files
+                          Compare same  Python def / Perl sub / TCL proc  function from two source files Internally, this leverages the -start -stop functionality This feature will also work for some C source files

        -functionSort
                           Useful when Python/Perl/TCL functions have been moved within a file This option preprocesses each file, so that the function definitions appear in alphabetical order
-                          The algorithm requires that the opening brace is on the same line as the function name This feature will also work for some C source files
+                          This feature will also work for some C source files